-This Industrial Revolution changed global commerce and exploration enabling the British settlement of Melbourne in 1835 by accelerating exploration, worldwide commerce and emigration.
+This Industrial Revolution resulted in the British settlement of Melbourne in 1835 by accelerating exploration, worldwide commerce and emigration.

-Our school tour explores the impact on Melbourne of the Industrial Revolution including settlement, ports, technologies, transport, inventions, land use, shipping, geography, railways, buildings, mills, emigration and impact on Indigenous people,.
+Our school tour explores these impacts on Melbourne of the Industrial Revolution including settlement, ports, technologies, transport, inventions, land use, shipping, geography, railways, buildings, mills, emigration and impact on Indigenous people,.

-WHEN: Our school tour dates are by arrangement and are usually two hours in length starting and finishing at Federation Square www.fedsquare.com Students explore the surrounding river, park and urban CBD.
+WHEN: Our school tour dates are by arrangement and are usually two hours in length normally starting and finishing at Federation Square Students explore the surrounding river, park and urban CBD.

 See our fifty OTHER SCHOOL PROGRAMS.